ailenus/SortManager/readme.md

 ## Unit tests

-The abstract `SortTest` is the superclass for all other classes of unit tests, which contains two final methods, `initialiseLarge` and `initialiseZero`, both of which invoke the `initialise` method from the `Utility` class using different arguments, for testing large arrays of large elements and testing empty arrays.
+The abstract `SortTest` is the superclass for all other classes of unit tests, which contains two private static fields of arrays of integers named `input` and `result`.
+Both private static fields have protected static accessor methods, `getInput` and `getResult`.
+It also has a private `initialise` method for initialising the two private fields of integer arrays, storing a randomly generated array in `input`, invoking the `getRandomArray` method from the `RandomArray` class in the `util` package, and storing the sorted array in `result`, invoking the `sort` method from the `java.util.Arrays` class in the standard library.

-It also contains three abstract methods to be overridden by each unit test class, named `testLarge`, `testZero`, and `testSorted`.
+The class also contains two protected final static methods, `initialiseLarge` and `initialiseZero`, both of which invoke the `initialise` method using different arguments, for testing large arrays of large elements and testing empty arrays.
+It also contains three public abstract methods using the `@Test` annotation from `org.junit` to be overridden by each unit test class, named `testLarge`, `testZero`, and `testSorted`.
 The `testLarge` method is the unit test for testing each of the sorting algorithms with large values, and the `testZero` method is that with empty values.
 The `testSorted` is used for testing sorting an array that is already sorted.

 Each of the seven testing classes implements the three abstract classes by invoking either the `initialiseLarge` or the `initialiseZero` method of the